 "For years, the Democrat-led Senate refused to pass a balanced budget; it usually failed to produce any budget at all," Senate Majority Leader Mitch McConnell said shortly before the votes started.
 "Today, a Senate under new management is delivering that change."

-The GOP budget balances in 10 years, cuts trillions in spending including from Medicare and Medicaid and eliminates Obamacare.
-It also employs an unorthodox way to add more money for defense spending, despite spending caps Congress agreed to four years ago.
+The GOP budget balances in 10 years, makes cuts to Medicare and Medicaid and eliminates Obamacare.
+It also includes a unorthodox way to add more money for defense spending, despite spending caps Congress agreed to four years ago.

 Even John McCain, R-Arizona, the chairman of the Armed Services Committee and a supporter of greater defense spending, said the approach is a "gimmick."